 It's time to contemplate the use of music for fitness, based upon current research and future potential.
-Increasingly so, music is now considered as a means to
+Over a hundred landmark studies confirm that music is a means to enhance health and physical performance.

 Ever watch a child dance, bounce, clap, and sing?
 Not only does the brain distinguish music from noise, we respond accordingly.

-Neuroscientists have determined that listening to music stimulates dopamine production -- the feel-good neurotransmitter that has a motivational impact.
+Neuroscientists have determined that listening to music stimulates the feel-good neurotransmitter that has a motivational impact.
 Dopamine provides us with the same feelings as a piece of chocolate, sex, or certain drugs.

 Music also stimulates the release of oxytocin, which plays a part in strengthening emotional bonds and trust between people.